 Our plan is to utilize fingerprint identification to confirm that a voter has not voted previously to keep the voting fair.
 We will design and create a scrolling device that allows the voter to scroll through the options and select the candidate they decide on.
-After this, they will receive a receipt to confirm that they had voted.
+After this, they will receive a receipt to confirm that they had voted and the receipt will be placed in the ballot box to cast their vote.